SAP2Moose/SAP2Moose/README.md

 # Sap2Moose

-This is not a tool made or owned by SAP.

-## Dependency graphs

 This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model.

 It allows drawing diagrams that visualize SAP applications with Moose Analysis.
 It is currently used mainly to generate customizable Dependency Diagrams with the application RW-Moose-Diagram.
 But it is open to other usages.

+This is not a tool made or owned by SAP.

+## General

 Help wanted - Just open an Issue, I (Rainer Winkler) will be happy to answer any question even if the answer may be somewhere to be found here. - Or make a Fork and propose changes or improvements - Or make changes to the Wiki and improve the documentation, the Wiki is open to be edited by everyone.